DOCLINE -- Reviewing DOCLINE Institution Record

 - Delete records of staff members who are no longer with the library, or no longer performing listed roles by clicking Edit, DELETE PERSON.

-The Membership page displays your NN/LM membership information as well as information regarding your participation and current status in DOCLINE.
+The Membership page displays your NN/LM membership information as well as information regarding your participation and current status in DOCLINE, including Serial Holdings information.

 - Contact Your Regional Medical Library (RML) if any of the NN/LM Membership or DOCLINE Membership information, including library group membership, is incorrect.

-- Verify your Serial Holdings Batch Update Authorization value, and OCLC symbol.
+- Verify Serial Holdings Batch Update Authorization choice, and OCLC symbol under Organization ID.

 If you have made any changes, click SAVE to update your record before moving to another page of the Institution Record.